duluca/lemon-mart/README.md

 ### Further help with Angular CLI
 > This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+### Full-Stack Setup with Docker Compose and Deploying to AWS
+See my example project here https://github.com/excellalabs/minimal-mean